August 2018 – May 2022

-The I-95 Southbound Rappahannock River Crossing Project is a $101.6M design-build project for the Virginia Department of Transportation (VDOT) and is part of the Atlantic Gateway group of transportation improvement projects within the I-95 corridor.
+The I-95 Southbound Rappahannock River Crossing Project was a $112M design-build project for the Virginia Department of Transportation (VDOT) and is part of the Atlantic Gateway group of transportation improvement projects within the I-95 corridor.
 This 6.4-mile project runs from just south of the Route 3 interchange to just north of the Route 17 interchange.
-It includes design and construction of three new general-purpose lanes for I-95 southbound and conversion of the three existing lanes to collector-distributer lanes.
-In addition, new bridges will be built over Route 17 and the Rappahannock River parallel to the existing I-95 southbound bridges to carry the new lanes.
-The goal of this project is to reduce congestion on I-95 in Fredericksburg, Virginia and keep traffic flowing safely through the area.
+It included design and construction of three new general-purpose lanes for I-95 southbound and conversion of the three existing lanes to collector-distributer lanes.
+In addition, new bridges were built over Route 17 and the Rappahannock River parallel to the existing I-95 southbound bridges to carry the new lanes.
+The goal of the project reduced congestion on I-95 in Fredericksburg, Virginia and keep traffic flowing safely through the area.

 Key Challenges & Project Details

-- The new 1,200-foot-long southbound steel plate girder bridge over the river will feature five spans, with two piers on land and two piers in the river.
+- The new 1,200-foot-long southbound steel plate girder bridge over the river features five spans, with two piers on land and two piers in the river.

-- A rock causeway and three temporary bridges will provide construction access for the spans over the river.
+- A rock causeway and three temporary bridges provided construction access for the spans over the river.

-- One new I-95 mainline bridge structure will be constructed over Route 17 and two existing I-95 bridges will be demolished and replaced.
-The three 147-foot-long bridges will be constructed using precast concrete bulb-T girders.
-Both abutments and the center pier will be founded on steel H-Pile.
+- One new I-95 mainline bridge structure was constructed over Route 17 and two existing I-95 bridges were demolished and replaced.
+The three 147-foot-long bridges were constructed using precast concrete bulb-T girders.
+Both abutments and the center pier were founded on steel H-Pile.

-- Impacts to environmental resources within the river have been minimized by reducing the number of piers required for the river crossing from the original design by half.
+- Impacts to environmental resources within the river were minimized by reducing the number of piers required for the river crossing from the original design by half.

 Project Fun Facts

 The river’s name is derived from an Algonquian word, toppehannock, which means “river of quick, rising water”.

 Environmental restrictions related to native fish species will limit in-river construction to the period between July 1 and February 15.